bidimensional/Continuous-Control/Report.md

 ### Introduction

 This is my implementation to solve the Continuous Control project on the Udacity Reinforcement Learning Nanodegree.
+This is the version with a single agent.

 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.